gestom/Hypertime-RAL-19-0307/README.md

 # Hypertime

-This repo contains code and dataset for the first experiment described in our submission to RAL-18-0259.
+This repo contains code and dataset for the first experiment described in our submission to RAL-19-0307.
 The access to the additional experiments and data will be released after the first round of reviews or on request.

-How to run that:
-for Ubuntu 16.04 (tested on fresh Lubuntu and Xubuntu 16.04.3):

-sudo apt install g++ make

-sudo apt install libopencv-dev python-opencv
+The software was tested on <b>Ubuntu 16.04</b> with <b>openCV2.7</b> and <b>Python</b>.

+To run it,
-sudo apt install python-dev python-numpy python-pandas

-sudo apt install libalglib-dev transfig gnuplot imagemagick graphviz
+sudo apt install g++ make libopencv-dev python-opencv python-dev python-numpy python-pandas libalglib-dev transfig gnuplot imagemagick graphviz

 cd Hypertime-RAL-19-0307/door_state/src